paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-003-organization-of-general-services-administration.md

 #### Change of Name
 “Director of the Government Publishing Office” substituted for “Public Printer” in subsec. (c)(1)(A)(i) on authority of section 1301(d) of Pub.
 L. 113–235, set out as a note under [section 301 of Title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section301&num=0&edition=prelim), Public Printing and Documents.

+#### Effective Date of 2024 Amendment
+Pub.
+L. 118–182, § 2(c), Dec.
+23, 2024, 138 Stat.
+2624, provided that: “The amendment made by this Act [amending this section and [section 323 of this title](./chapter-003-organization-of-general-services-administration.md#section-323)] shall take effect on the commencement of the first fiscal year after the date of the enactment of this Act [Dec.
+23, 2024].”

 #### Effective Date of 2006 Amendment
 Amendment by Pub.
 L. 109–313 effective 60 days after Oct.
 6, 2006, see section 6 of Pub.
 L. 109–313, set out as a note under [section 5316 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5316&num=0&edition=prelim), Government Organization and Employees.